| |

 the risks associated with the current surge in capital

-flows are far greater than emerges from the World Bank's
+flows are far greater than emerges from the World

-rather sanguine assessment of the possible fall-out
+Bank's rather sanguine assessment of the possible

-is real and imminent.
+implications, is real and imminent.